0ctobyte/popcorn/README.md

 This should produce `kernel.img` which is a flat binary image of the kernel.

-To run on the QEMU emulator simply run the `emulator` script in the `tools` directory (See the `README.md` in the tools folder for usage info).
+To run on the QEMU emulator simply run the `run-qemu.py` script in the `tools` directory with the path to kernel.img (See the `README.md` in the tools folder for usage info).
 QEMU must already be installed for the script to work.

 To debug the kernel with GDB:

-1. Run the `emulator` script
+1. Run the `run-qemu.py` script
 2. Run `arm-none-eabi-gdb` in the terminal
-3. Type `target remote localhost:1234` in the GDB prompt to connect to the QEMU debugger
+3. If GDB does not automatically connect to the QEMU debugger.
+Type `target remote localhost:1234` in the GDB prompt to connect to the QEMU debugger

 ## Code Structure
 Here is the directory structure to help with navigation of the code.